-We’d read that the Lousios Gorge hike in the Arkadia Region was not to be missed.
-This fabulous hike took us through the spectacular scenery of the Lousios Gorge passing the Prodromou and both the old and new Philosophou monasteries.
+The fabulous Lousios Gorge hike in the Arkadia Region took us through spectacular scenery, past ancient ruins, past the Prodromou Monastery and both the old and new Philosophou monasteries.

-We parked in the small carpark (co-ordinates N37.539579, E22.046523), near the start of the Ancient Gortys part of the hike, and the Lousios River’s edge was only about 30 metres away.
+We parked in the small carpark, near the start of the Ancient Gortys part of the hike, and the Lousios River’s edge was only about 30 metres away.
 The scenery was enchanting.
 Turquoise blue water flowed under the old, traditional stone bridge and autumn colours dripped off the surrounding trees; it was picture postcard perfect.
 According to Greek Mythology, Zeus himself used to bathe here.

 Across the bridge, you come to the Asklepion Ruins – a type of ancient healing grounds.
 We looked on, with the jingle jangle sound of nearby goats and their bells.